 Tracking the server-side performance is essential to the resources load time—which usually takes the biggest chunk of web page load time.
 The RAIL performance model suggests keeping interactive content load times to under five seconds.
 Therefore, the server-side performance and system design are usually the first to blame if the resources load times do not fit under five seconds.

 Monitoring the server-side performance metrics in production sounds like a must for an effective DevOps process.
 It is a source of truth, and we cannot have this truth in any other test environment.
 But is having only the monitoring enough?
 Would we (product creators) be happy with catching performance issues in production?
 How fast will we respond?
 How we will make sure that we fixed these problems if we have never reproduced them?
 In fact, the production issue might be hiding until the circumstances, which the development team has not found yet, reoccur.
 If the team cannot play with circumstances and conditions and if they cannot be simulated, the team cannot test for them.
-Products that can both monitor and test server-side performance in production is the exception rather than the rule.
+Products that can be both monitored and tested for server-side performance in production is the exception rather than the rule.

 In most cases, server-side performance should be tracked in test environments.
 When testing for the server-side performance, we need to establish a production-like test environment.
 Usually, the most challenging task is simulating production-like traffic.
 This type of simulation can be implemented using JMeter or a similar tool.
 The design of this type of simulation is critical.
 The lack of coverage in one area or the other may bypass performance issues to the production environment.
 Therefore, the reliability of the simulation can be validated against production environment performance metrics or known issues.
 In this instance, if the load test is reliable, similar metrics and issues should be reproducible in the test environment.
 After establishing a reliable load test, tuning it for stress, spike, volume, and other types of tests, gets relatively simple and may be also considered.